Lycos-Novation/PyEngine4-Docs/engine/game_object.rst

 - childs: List of childs game objects of current object (list of GameObject)
 - components: List of components of current object (list of Components)
 - id\_: Id of object (integer)
+- tag : Tag of object (string)

 .. warning:: Most of these variables mustn't be manipulated.
-Only id\_ and parents are safe on reading.
+Only id\_ and parents are safe on reading and tag is safe reading and writing.

 Functions
 ---------